FreeRangeLobster/Fishtank/README.md

 ## Description

-This project started out me being lazy to toggle the switch on and off.
-So why not do it from my mobile? and why not make it automatic? also I had a Pi XXXX is a remote fishtank controller.
-It was developed on a raspberry pi b+ using WEbio framework which is a great approach to the internet of things.
+This project started out me being lazy to flicker the switch on and off.
+So why not do it from my mobile phone? and why not make it automatic?.
+Also I had a raspberry Pi doing nothing.
+So yeah, here I am writing the ReadMe of my fishtank controller.
+When I started I thought it was a weekend project, finding me writing this 6 months later probes otherwise.
+I was wrong!

+The following Read Me is the logbook of the development process, it is devided into the development house keeping notes to do lists, tasks done, nice to have, comand cheat sheet.
+At the end there is  draft version of the project Wiki, which describes how to do it again, just in case the system goes bang.

+ So let's start over again properly:

+My name is Juan, I have a fishtank which I want to controll using my mobile phone.
+The main controller is a Raspberry Pi model B. That single computer board is connected to a driver board which handles the power side of the system.

+The raspberry Pi is the bridge between the mobile friendly web application and the fishtank.
+The development at the moment allows to activate lights, water filter and the air pump.
+In the future it is intended to go for more elements such as, temperature sensor, Co2 dispenser, LEd lights and PH sensor.

 ## To Do

 * Auto/manual buttons .
-* Txt with configuration parameters.
+* Txt with configuration parameters
+* Investigate if a database is posible to implement
 * Finish wiki
 * Release project V0 Index.html
 * Go Live in Pi hooked to the fishtank and weaved